<,,Martins Trade Stands.jpg

 1959.jpg

-This photograph shows a portion of our Stand at the Dairy Show Olympia 1959 which was adjudged the best Trade Stand on the Ground, First and Second Floors of the Exhibition and was awarded the Sir William Rootes Perpetual Challenge Trophy.
+Our Stand at the Dairy Show at Olympia this year was adjudged the best Trade Stand on the Ground, First and Second floors of the Exhibition and was awarded the Sir William Rootes Perpetual Challenge Trophy.
+Our photograph, reproduced by courtesy of the Farmer and Stock-Breeder, shows the Cup being presented to Mr. Tom Blossom, who was in charge of the Stand, by the Chairman of Farmer and Stock-Breeder Publications Ltd., Sir Richard Haddon, C.B.E.

 1960.jpg